fostroll/mordl/doc/README_SUPPLEMENTS.md

 ### Remove Rare Features<a name="rare"></a>

-This method is used when you already have the tagger created (let it be the `tagger` variable); and before start traging you want to remove rare FEATS keys from already loaded train and test corpora for to denoise your training data.
+This method is used when you already have the tagger created (let it be the `tagger` variable), and if before starting traging you want to remove rare FEATS keys from the already loaded train and test corpora for to denoise your training data.

-**Note** that this method allows you to eliminate the whole feature, not a spesific rare label.
-For example, it will remove the whole `FEATS:Case` feature, if it is unfrequent in the corpus, but you **can not** remove just one unfrequent ergative 'Erg' case, leaving all the other cases as is.
+**Note** that this method allows you to eliminate the whole feature, not a specific rare label.
+For example, it will remove the whole `FEATS:Case` feature, if it is infrequent in the corpus, but you **can not** remove just one infrequent ergative 'Erg' case, leaving all the other cases as is.

 ```python
 tagger.remove_rare_feats(abs_thresh=None, rel_thresh=None,